Worksheet: Reactivity Series

 - BAluminum is less reactive than iron so is corroded more slowly by oxygen in the air.

-- DWater in the air binds to aluminum to form a protective layer.
+- CWater in the air binds to aluminum to form a protective layer.

-- EAluminum reacts with oxygen in the air to form a protective layer of aluminum oxide.
+- EAluminum reacts with nitrogen in the air to form a protective layer of aluminum nitride.